-The University prohibits the following behaviors on the basis of sex: a broad spectrum of behavior, including all forms of sexual and gender-based discrimination, harassment and violence, stalking and intimate partner violence.
-The following conduct is specifically prohibited under this policy, with those under Title IX jurisdiction highlighted in red.
-Note that all Prohibited conduct could rise to the level of sexual harassment, if it means the jurisdictional and severity requirements of Title IX.
+The University prohibits the following behaviors on the basis of sex: a broad spectrum of behavior, including all forms of sexual-based discrimination, harassment and violence, stalking and intimate partner violence.
+The following conduct is specifically prohibited under this policy.

-- Sexual Harassment

-- Sexual Assault

-- Dating Violence

-- Domestic Violence

-- Stalking
+- "Sexual Harassment" as defined by applicable regulations, which may include:

-- Sex/Gender Discrimination
+- Sex Discrimination

 - Non-Consensual Sexual Contact

 - Sexual Exploitation

 - Physical Harm and Intimidation

 - Cyber bullying

 - Retaliation

+- Sexual Assault

+- Dating Violence

+- Domestic Violence

+- Stalking